noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 7/6/2021 just start to work over my Redama project.
 As I was the owner of MESWIFI and in the past my work go very well, **Andreu** is heavy stalking me saying that my work will not go well.
 They simply want that I commit suicide for parimutuel betting system, for scientific racism and because of neural application develop.

-- 7/6/2021 **Francesca** in the torture application connected to my head always use the name "**Cosa Nostra**" to menace me. **Francesca** have also tortured me to let play those morons in parimutuel betting system about my suffering.
+- 7/6/2021 **Francesca** in the torture application connected to my head always use the name "**mafia**" to menace me. **Francesca** have also tortured me to let play those morons in parimutuel betting system about my suffering.

 - 7/6/2021 21:02 A person that work for **Francesca**, say to me that have got a RAT installed in my phone.
 Inside my phone I've got certificates from the Spanish state that represent my persons.
 He underline that they have stole them a lot of time.
 And another that says that is from Cosa Nostra say that I will die.
 My line is Orange and obviously in that provider an shareholder have mounted ECHELON without declaring it to united nations.
 These ECHELON is an enormous crime against humanity.
 Remember that the family of Francesca is from Orange, France.